How to manage your team remotely

 “It makes it much easier for your employees to learn and become familiar with the applications and the different capabilities.
 It also helps in managing the day-to-day business activities, such as file management, information sharing and messaging, and in securing the applications.”

 He says, while there are many great tools available for free or low cost, those are only appropriate for the smallest of clients.
 He says entrepreneurs should select one that is designed to support their industry and has features and functionality most important to them and that integrate well with their existing tech stack.

 He says companies should also invest in equipment for their teams to work successfully from home.
 That can include supplying company laptops, headsets for conferencing, or if they’re tradespeople, salespeople or other professionals working in the field, a tablet or cellphone, as well as the right business applications to support mobile work.

 Some business owners may also want to subsidize employees’ Internet or mobile data plans to ensure they have sufficient bandwidth and speed.

 Communicate regularly and often

-Frequent, regular contact not only keeps people “in the loop” but also helps maintain morale and makes up for the loss of everyday water cooler talk at the office.
+Frequent and consistent communications not only keeps people “in the loop” but also helps maintain morale and makes up for the loss of everyday water cooler talk at the office.